They have two

 They are considered pests of stored produce because, although they eat only a little, they contaminate large quantities which take on a characteristic smell and have to be thrown away.
 Also they can be carriers of diseases spread by viruses and bacteria.

-They range in size from just a few millimetres to over 100 mm in length, and their flattened bodies allow them to squeeze through cracks and hide in crevices.
+Cockroaches range in size from just a few millimetres to over 100 mm in length, and their flattened bodies allow them to squeeze through cracks and hide in crevices.
 Most are dark brown, but black, tan and other colour variations do exist.
 Most have 4 wings in the adult stage, and some are capable of long and rapid flight.
 Other species are wingless or have reduced wings.
 They are often mistaken for beetles.

 The common cockroach, Blatta orientalis

 The common cockroach (Blatta orientalis male and female left), which was introduced to the UK in the 16th century, is also known as the blackbeetle.
 It is probably the 2nd most important pest cockroach.
 The adults are a shiny dark brown.
 The male has wings which reach about 2/3 of the way down his body (see above left) and can fly.
-The female (above right) has tiny wing buds or lobes and is unable to fly.
+The female (right) has tiny wing buds or lobes and is unable to fly.
 They are around 20-27 mm long, and as their common name suggests, are black or dark brown at all stages in their lives.
 They are found everywhere except Antarctica, but is most common in the temperate regions of the world.
 They are often found outdoors, in basements and in colder areas of buildings.
 Their lifecycle takes 1 - 2 years.

 Cockroach egg case and eggs